 Trends.
 Also published by the Cell Press imprint of Elsevier, the Trends series includes 15 scientific journals covering a range of areas of biology.
 Examples of journal titles:

 - Trends in Molecular Medicine

 Nature Reviews.
 Now published by Springer Nature, the Nature Reviews series currently includes 20 journals in the areas of life sciences, clinical sciences, and physical sciences.
 Examples of journal titles:

 - Nature Reviews Cardiology

 How to Run a Search for Review Articles

 Most scholarly search engines (e.g. PubMed, Google Scholar, Web of Science) include filtering features that let you limit your search to literature reviews.
 Although they all work differently, most have a "document type" or "publication type" category within their advanced search features.
 Look for options such as “review article”, “literature review” or “review journal.”
 If you know which review journal you want to search, you can likely input its title as well.
 Review articles often include the word "review" or "literature review"—so you may want to add those terms to your keyword search.

 There's a Gadget for That!

 Reprints Desk’s Article Galaxy Gadget Store offers a range of tools (aka Gadgets) you can use to streamline your search for review articles and articles from review journals.
-Using tools like the Reference Manager Gadget and the Document Delivery Gadget, you can search PubMed, subscribe to journal table-of-contents alerts, and download full-text review papers all from one central location.
+Using tools like the Document Delivery Gadget, you can search PubMed and download full-text review papers all from one central location.
 To access these Gadgets and more, sign up for a free Gadget Store account.